ulli-kroll/rtl8821cu/README.md

 <u>Bluetooth support</u>
 some device may have bluetooth build in.
 i.e. Comfast or EDUP devices may do this
-you need some additional driver to do this.
+you need some additional driver to use this.

-Please use prefix : rtl8821cu in subjet line
+Please use prefix **rtl8821cu** if you want to mail me
+But please please don't, I have enough to do.
 TIA

 Hans Ulli Kroll <ulli.kroll@googlemail.com>